deep-entertainment/safehouse/design/gdd.md

 #### PUZZLE 1.5: Exploring

 The player is free to roam the house.
-They should do the following to continue:
+They need to do the following to continue:

 - Take the [day1_leftovers](items/day1_leftovers.md) and [day1_dishes](items/day1_dishes.md) from the [living_room_table](items/living_room_table.md)